openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         Setting the
+         Setting the :term:`USERADDEXTENSION` variable to "useradd-staticids"
-         USERADDEXTENSION
-         variable to "useradd-staticids" causes the build system to use static
+         causes the build system to use static ``gid`` values.
-         gid
-         values.

    :term:`USERADD_PACKAGES`
       When inheriting the :ref:`useradd <ref-classes-useradd>` class,